top of page

 Splenic Cysts

-• Hydatid Cysts: Caused by Echinococcus species, prevalent in the Mediterranean, Middle East, North Africa, Australia, and New Zealand
+Hydatid cysts due to Echinococcus species are common in endemic regions such as the Mediterranean, Middle East, North Africa, Australia and New Zealand

 Splenic Masses